-Phoenix Harmonica Pendant — Sterling Silver & Brass Playable Necklace
+Phoenix Harmonica Pendant — Two-Tone .925 Silver & Brass

 SKU: 3748

 Pull this pendant to your lips and blow — it plays.
 The phoenix harmonica pendant is a real, working harmonica cast in .925 sterling silver with brass reed plates.
 One side shows the Japanese Hō-ō (phoenix), a symbol of peace and good fortune.
 Flip it over and you get sakura blossoms with “oriental vibrations” engraved along the edge.
-At 28 grams and 14mm x 51mm, the harmonica sits at sternum height and produces actual notes.
+At 28 grams and 14mm x 51mm, it's a real, playable instrument small enough to wear as a pendant.

 Built For

 If you play music — This is a functional instrument, not a prop.
 The brass reeds produce real tones when you blow across them.
 It won’t replace a full-size harmonica, but it plays well enough to improvise a melody or hold a note during a conversation.
-Between sets, it hangs on your chain.
+Between sets, it hangs on whatever chain you already wear.

 If you collect Japanese-themed jewelry — The Hō-ō (Japanese phoenix) represents virtue and grace — different from the Western phoenix of fiery rebirth.
 Combined with sakura blossoms on the reverse, both sides carry distinct Japanese symbolism.
 The two-tone silver and brass finish adds depth.